Habitat 2.0: Training Home Assistants to Rearrange their Habitat: Introduction

-We hope our work will serve as a benchmark for many years to come. \habname is free, open-sourced under the MIT license, and under active development. \footnote{As of this publication, code corresponding to the \pick task (\secref{sec:exp:analysis}) is publicly available at { \url{https://github.com/facebookresearch/habitat-lab/}}.
-Code corresponding to the HAB tasks (\secref{sec:tasks}) will be released soon.} We believe it will reduce the community's reliance on commercial lock-ins~\cite{todorov2012mujoco,isaac} and non-photorealistic simulation engines \cite{brockman2016openai,bellemare2013arcade,tassa2018deepmind}.
+We hope our work will serve as a benchmark for many years to come. \habname is free, open-sourced under the MIT license, and under active development. \footnote{All code is publicly available at { \url{https://github.com/facebookresearch/habitat-lab/}}.} We believe it will reduce the community's reliance on commercial lock-ins~\cite{todorov2012mujoco,isaac} and non-photorealistic simulation engines \cite{brockman2016openai,bellemare2013arcade,tassa2018deepmind}.